agadiffe/WindowsMize/README.md

 4. **Configure the script (WindowsMize.ps1) according to your preferences**.
 5. Double click on the `Run_WindowsMize.cmd` file to run the script.
    Accept the Windows UAC prompt to run it as Administrator (required).
-   If "PowerShell 7" is not installed, it will be automatically installed.
+   If "PowerShell" is not installed, it will be automatically installed.
 6. Restart (Mandatory for a lot of tweaks/settings).

 ### Manually